FrancisBanville/ms_interpreting_probabilities/README.md

-Many observations of interactions are false positives because of observation errors due to taxonomic misidentifications and ecological misinterpretations [e.g., due to cryptic species and interactions; @Pringle2020Resolving].
+Many observations of interactions are false positives because of observation errors due to taxonomic misidentifications and ecological misinterpretations [e.g., due to cryptic species and interactions, @Pringle2020Resolving].
 Likewise, forbidden interactions may be false negatives, e.g. if they have been evaluated based on unrepresentative or incomplete traits distributions.
 Employing Bayesian models could prove valuable when estimating interaction